Join Parks Canada for the Coastal Clean-up

 Increase efforts to educate the public on new and emerging chemicals; their potential toxicity; pathways into fish, wildlife and humans; and how the public can help remove these chemicals from the basin.
 Put special emphasis on the topics of microplastics and safer alternatives for personal care, household cleaning products, and pesticides/herbicides.

 There is broad understanding that addressing the issue of microplastics at the source, rather than cleaning up after these substances enter the lake, is fundamental in addressing this issue.
-Cleanup is part and parcel of improving the situation however, increasing public understanding and engagement.
+Cleanup is part and parcel of improving the situation however, as is increasing public understanding and engagement.

 The International Coastal Cleanup is not specifically focused on plastics but is an example of an activity which addresses one of the emerging issues identified in the action plan for the lake.
-The Nipigon Bay Public Advisory Committee has decided to transition to an ongoing environmental group and the September 16th cleanup is an excellent example of an activity which positions the group to become involved in actions beyond those originally identified through the Nipigon Bay Remedial Action Plan.

 Links to related articles: